 In addition, you’ve written press releases, customer success stories, and assisted with white papers.
 You’ve added content to the company’s website that even project managers couldn’t supply.
 One of your greatest accomplishments was placing more than 50 articles in leading trade magazines.

-What is your salary expectation?
-“So Bill, what do you want?”
+4. What is your salary expectation?
+“So Bill, what are your needs?”
 The question hits you like a brick.
 “Excuse me,” you say.
 “What do you expect for salary?
 What will it take to get you to the next step?” the interviewer says.
 Your mind goes blank.
 You’ve been instructed to handle the question in this order:

 - Try to deflect the question.